How I Built This

 Auto-Sync & Self-Heal

-ArgoCD automatically applies Git changes and reverts any manual cluster modifications to maintain desired state.
+ArgoCD automatically applies Git changes and reverts any manual cluster modifications back to the declared state.

 CI/CD Pipeline

-Every push to the main branch triggers a fully automated build and deployment pipeline:
+Every push to main triggers a fully automated build and deployment pipeline:

 1